tpximpact/mhclg-oruk/content/adopt/02_business_case.md

 Improving referral processes can:

-### 1) Increase the chances of people finding the appropriate and accurate information at the right time.
+### 5.1 Increase the chances of people finding the appropriate and accurate information at the right time.

 #### What could that look like?

-Example scenario: A social worker visits a family to support her client.
+In this example scenario a social worker visits a family to support her client.
 She is the mother of a child with autism who doesn’t qualify for formal support, but is struggling.
 She asks for other avenues to help cope.
 This is outside of the adult social care worker’s expertise, and the contacts she had no longer work at the organisation.
 The events on the council website are out of date, so there was limited support that she could offer.

 With reliable and accurate information, a service finder tool could be used to provide social workers and other community professionals with this information.
 Using the same back end information, a self-service directory on the website with the same data can be published to help people in need of support.

-In our example authority, the Adult Social Care, Children’s social care, and SEND teams receive 16.5k support requests annually.
+**In our example authority,** the Adult Social Care, Children’s social care, and SEND teams receive 16.5k support requests annually.
 Of these, 4.4k (27%) result in signposting to universal services, presenting an opportunity for better referrals.

 4.1k (25%) receive no service, highlighting the potential for early intervention to prevent crises.
 Many more will call in to the customer contact centre and not be registered in these statistics.